pantheon-systems/documentation/source/docs/articles/sites/code.md

 - Work with [SERVER_NAME and SERVER_PORT on Pantheon](/docs/articles/sites/code/server_name-and-server_port/).

 ##Performance
 There are a lot of tools at your disposal when it comes to fine tuning dynamic sites.
-Resolve issues by [Debugging slow performance](/docs/articles/sites/code/debugging-slow-performance/) and utilizing the [PHP Slow Log](/docs/articles/sites/code/php-slow-log/).
+Resolve issues by [debugging slow performance](/docs/articles/sites/code/debugging-slow-performance/) and utilizing the [PHP slow log](/docs/articles/sites/code/php-slow-log/).

 Learn how to use [bots and indexing](/docs/articles/sites/code/bots-and-indexing/) in a way that does not negatively impact performance.
 You can also incorporate external Solr services with [IndexDepot](/docs/articles/sites/code/using-indexdepot-with-pantheon-sites/).